National Cancer Recovery Group: terms of reference

-The National Cancer Recovery Group (NCRG) has been commissioned until March 2023, under the authority of the Cabinet Secretary for Health and Sport, to provide national oversight of the operational recovery of cancer services during the recovery phase of the NHS, and to provide a cancer specific response to any potential secondary surges in COVID-19.
+The National Cancer Recovery Group (NCRG) has been commissioned until March 2023, under the authority of the Cabinet Secretary for Health and Sport, to provide national oversight of cancer services during the recovery phase of the NHS.

 The group's key purposes are to:

-- reporting and oversight of national cancer groups
+- reporting and oversight of national cancer governance groups

 - coordination at interfaces between screening, diagnostics, treatment and other relevant groups to ensure robust recommendations

 - national arbitration on overall clinical prioritisations